rahulchauhan049/GSOC_shinyApp_challenge/proposed visualizations/proposed visualizations.md

 A radial tree, or radial map, is a method of displaying a tree structure (e.g., a tree data structure) in a way that expands outwards, radially.
 It is one of many ways to visually display a tree,with examples extending back to the early 20th century.
 In use, it is a type of information graphic.
 ### 7 Hyperbolic tree
+It can be used to find relation of one class with another class
 ![Hyperbolic tree](assets/taxonomical/hyperbolic-d3.png)

 ### Gauge
+These gauges can be used to visualize amount of different category in data
 ![Gauge](assets/taxonomical/gauge.PNG)

 ### Org Chart
+This is a tree down structure and can be used to find relation of one class with another calss
 ![Org Chart](assets/taxonomical/orgchart.PNG)

 ### word tree chart
+Similar to Org chart
 ![word tree chart](assets/taxonomical/wordtreechart.PNG)